efeslab/Pathfinder/README.md

 As an example, `targets/leveldb-bug-0` contains `workload.cc` as the workload program and `checker.cc` as the checker program.
 They have a dependency on the `leveldb` repo.

+(*For artifact evaluation, if the dedicated server provided by us is used, you can skip this step as we pre-compiled all the applications.
+For example, `leveldb` application is setup and compiled in `targets/leveldb-bug-0/leveldb`*)

 First follow the `targets/leveldb-bug-0/README.md` to download and compile the debug version of `leveldb` at the specific commit.
 After that, change the `targets/leveldb-bug-0/Makefile` to point to `leveldb` source folder by updating `{{ LEVELDB_SRC_PATH }}`.